-The demands of naval operations during the Pacific War led to the construction of these 3 concrete fuel tanks, completed for the Royal Australian Navy in 1944, and carefully camouflaged under the rainforest shroud of Mount Whitfield to protect them from enemy eyes.
+The demands of naval operations in the Pacific during World War II led to the construction of three concrete fuel tanks for the Royal Australian Navy.
+Completed in 1944, they were excavated into the side of Mount Whitfield to conceal them from enemy eyes.

-The tanks held crude type furnace oil and pumped it through an underground, gravity fed pipeline to a fuelling jetty in Trinity Inlet.
-The Australian Navy used the Tanks for refuelling Australian and visiting American and British ships right up until their decommissioning in 1987.
+The tanks held crude furnace oil which was pumped along a 5.6km underground pipeline to a fuelling jetty in Trinity Inlet.
+These tanks supplied fuel to Australian, American and British ships until their decommissioning in 1987.

 Community Arts Space

-Whilst being a stand-alone venue, Tanks is also an integral component of the Cairns Botanic Gardens, the city's 38 hectare botanic and cultural precinct.
-Given the area's significance to the region, the entire precinct was placed on the State Heritage Register in 2006, and recently underwent major redevelopment works to formalise and expand the area into a highly attractive, environmental parkland and Visitor Centre.
+The Tanks Arts Centre, whilst being a stand-alone venue, is an integral part of the 42 hectare Cairns Botanic Gardens Precinct.
+Along with the Flecker Garden, the Tanks Arts Centre was placed on the Queensland State Heritage Register in 2007.
+Major redevelopment works in recent times have resulted in a highly attractive parkland environment and Visitor Centre.
 The precinct is a must-see destination for the best in tropical botanical and cultural experiences reflective of the region.